datavaluepeople/dvp-landing-static/content/assets/blog/phoenix-case-study/index.md

 platforms can be overwhelming.
 Several roadblocks stood in the way:

-1. **Data overload**: Peacebuilders needed a reliable way to gather, organize, and filter vast streams of social media data in real-time.
+1. **Data overload**: Peacebuilders needed a reliable way to gather, organize, and filter vast streams of social media data.

 2. **Limited technical expertise**: Many peacebuilders aren’t data scientists, so any AI-driven platform had to be intuitive and accessible.